Fiona-J-W/type-builder/README.md

 ===================

 All types and constants are part of the namespace type_builder.
-You shouldn't do much about this because the usage-recommendation is anyway to use a “using”, like in the code above.
+You shouldn't do much about this because the usage-recommendation is anyway to use some kind of typedef, like in the code above.

 basic\_number
 -------------